-"Medigap" (Medicare Supplement Insurance) Policy - Medicare supplement insurance sold by private insurance companies to fill "gaps" in Original Medicare.
+Medigap (Medicare Supplement Insurance) Policy - Medicare supplement insurance sold by private insurance companies to fill gaps in Original Medicare.
 Medigap policies only work with Original Medicare.
 (A Medicare Advantage Plan is not a Medigap policy.)

-Member (Member of our Plan, or "Plan Member") - A person with Medicare who is eligible to get covered services, who has enrolled in our plan and whose enrollment has been confirmed by the Centers for Medicare & Medicaid Services (CMS).
+Member (Member of our Plan, or Plan Member) - A person with Medicare who is eligible to get covered services, who has enrolled in our plan and whose enrollment has been confirmed by the Centers for Medicare & Medicaid Services (CMS).

-Member Experience Team - A department within our plan responsible for answering your questions about your membership, benefits, grievances, and appeals.
+Member Experience Team (commonly referred to as customer service) - A department within our plan responsible for answering your questions about your membership, benefits, grievances, and appeals.